Zandario/dmui/dmui.md

 ##### CHECKLIST

 This produces a list of check boxes, each with a different corresponding value.
 The functionality is similar to MULTI_SELECT, but you have control over how each item in the list is displayed.
-This interface behaves a little differently from the others during HtmlLayout().
+This interface behaves a little differently from the others during get_html_layout().
 The value of the variable is a list of the values you assigned to the `_values` control variable and each of these has an associated html value.
 You access the html by indexing the interface variable with each of the possible values.
 When the form is processed, the interface variable will contain a list of the values checked by the user.

 ##### RADIO